-Psychotherapy refers to a range of techniques that can assist you with recognizing — and changing — behaviors, thoughts, and emotions that may be causing you distress.
+Psychotherapy refers to a range of techniques of talk therapy that can assist you with recognizing — and changing — behaviors, thoughts, and emotions that may be causing you distress.

-Trauma-focused psychotherapy works by identifying how the traumatic circumstances may have affected your mental, physical, and emotional well-being.
+Trauma-focused psychotherapy works well for PTSD symptoms by identifying how the traumatic circumstances may have affected your mental, physical, and emotional well-being.

 The same way we all react differently to traumatic circumstances, we may also have different responses to psychotherapy.
 What works for one person may not be the same thing that works for you and your symptoms.

-However, clinical accounts and research-based evidence seem to point to a few therapy approaches as the most effective when treating trauma.
+However, clinical accounts and research-based evidence seem to point to a few therapy approaches as the most effective when treating PTSD and trauma.

 According to Carrie Torn, a psychotherapist working in Texas and North Carolina, EMDR “uses eye movements, similar to what occurs during REM sleep, to help facilitate information processing and reduce the effects of trauma and the accompanying negative beliefs.”

 “After successful EMDR treatment, you will still remember what happened, yet you will not be overwhelmed when recalling painful memories of the incident,” Torn says.